Juntos por el Cambio

 These three parties respectively nominated Mauricio Macri, Ernesto Sanz, and Elisa Carrió as their representatives in the August 2015 primary elections, which were held to choose which candidate would run in the 2015 presidential election on 25 October.
 On 9 August, Macri was elected as the candidate who would represent Cambiemos in the presidential election; on 22 November, where he won in second round by 51%.

-It wants the definitive modernization of the country and the creation of a new anti-populist and republican-liberal political culture.

 Creation

 Initially, the pre-candidates Mauricio Macri, Daniel Scioli, and Sergio Massa had a triple tie in the polls for the 2015 presidential election.
 Scioli was the candidate of the Front for Victory, the ruling party at the time.

 The other parties created a political coalition, the Broad Front UNEN.
 Elisa Carrió, leader of the Civic Coalition, left UNEN and joined a coalition with Macri's PRO instead.
 Both of them would run in the primary elections.

 The Radical Civic Union was divided: Ernesto Sanz proposed to join Macri as well, and Julio Cobos proposed to stay in UNEN.
 The party held a convention to decide what to do, and Sanz's proposal prevailed.
 Thus, the UCR left UNEN and joined the PRO-CC.

 The new coalition was named "Cambiemos", suggesting a change from the 12-year long rule of center-left Kirchnerists.